SkyLocation Icon

 • SOS message preparation with coordinates (Pro)

-• Minimal battery usage — GPS only, no map rendering
+• Minimal battery usage — GPS only, no heavy map rendering

 Why coordinates matter more than maps